nubificus/vaccel-tutorials/README.md

 instructions on how to run an arbitrary function using vAccel from a Firecracker VM.

+See https://github.com/nubificus/vaccel-tutorial-code for the code snippets / patches used in these tutorials.

 As we further develop the framework, more tutorials will be added.
 Stay tuned!